 Report by the selection committee

-The main focus of this thesis is the effect of ethnic characterization in the theatrical (meta) reality of Latin American film.
-How do those type castings take place?
-What do they consist of and where do they come from, and in what variants have they been seen in Latin American cinema over the past twenty years?
-An impressive 65 films are analyzed with the help of various disciplines such as imagology, anthropology, linguistics, history and film studies.
+The focus of this thesis is the effect of ethnic characterization in the theatrical (meta) reality of Latin American film.
+How does this typecasting take place?
+What does it consist of and where does it come from, and in what forms has it been seen in Latin American cinema over the past twenty years?
+The author analyzed an impressive 65 films with the help of various disciplines such as imagology, anthropology, linguistics, history and film studies.

-The jury finds that the author handles this large corpus elegantly and with much empirical insight.
+In the opinion of the jury, the author handles this large corpus elegantly and with much empirical insight.
 This thesis offers a rich set of insights into how filmic and linguistic techniques are used in constructing ‘indigenous’ archetypes.
-Matters of gender, region, class, and language are skilfully embedded into the work.
-Alfonso Cuarón’s brilliant film Roma from 2018 forms the culmination point of the research as a liminal film that offers new perspectives on ‘histrionic indigenousness’.
-An impressive book with an important international scope, according to the jury.
+Matters of gender, region, class and language are skilfully embedded into the work.
+Alfonso Cuarón’s brilliant film Roma from 2018 forms the culmination of the research as a liminal film that offers new perspectives on ‘histrionic indigenousness’.
+An impressive book with important international scope, according to the jury.